MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMResource.md

 ```

 ## DESCRIPTION
-The **Get-CMResource** cmdlet gets a resource.
+The **Get-CMResource** cmdlet gets a Microsoft System Center Configuration Manager resource.
 A resource can be a user or a device.

 ## EXAMPLES